Ohio Counseling License Requirements

 2. Earn the degree(s) required for your counseling practice area.

 The two types of licensure for mental health counseling, Licensed Professional Counselor (LPC) and Licensed Professional Clinical Counselor (LPCC), both require a master’s degree in a counseling-related field, such as mental health counseling.
-Other types of licensure also require a master’s degree, such as a degree in marriage and family therapy for Licensed Marriage and Family Therapists and a master’s degree in school counseling for licensed School Counselors.
-A graduate degree in behavioral science for Licensed Chemical Dependency Counselors can be advantageous, but other types of substance abuse counseling licensure are available to associate’s and bachelor’s degree holders.
+Other types of licensure also require a master’s degree, such as a degree in marriage and family therapy for Licensed Marriage and Family Therapists (MFTs) and a master’s degree in school counseling for licensed School Counselors.
+A graduate degree in behavioral science for Licensed Chemical Dependency Counselors (LCDCs) can be advantageous, but other types of substance abuse counseling licensure are available to associate’s and bachelor’s degree holders.

 3. Get licensed to practice counseling in Ohio.